banool/aclip/frontend/README.md

 For Android, you need to just go to the Google Play Console and do it manually right now.

-See my [Stack OVverflow question](https://stackoverflow.com/questions/71699078/how-to-locate-elements-in-ios-ui-test-for-flutter-fastlane-screnshots/71801310#71801310) for more information about this whole setup.
+See my [Stack Overflow question](https://stackoverflow.com/questions/71699078/how-to-locate-elements-in-ios-ui-test-for-flutter-fastlane-screnshots/71801310#71801310) for more information about this whole setup.

-## General dev guide
+## Icons
-When first pulling this repo, add this to `.git/hooks/pre-commit`:
+To generate icons, do this:
 ```
-#!/bin/bash

-cd frontend
-./bump_version.sh
-git add pubspec.yaml
+flutter pub run icons_launcher:create
 ```